fnapoles/ts-react-car-tools/README.md

 # Description

-This repository is the TypeScript version of the React web application that consumes the Department of Transportation - VIN Decoder API.
+This repository is a react web application written using TypeScript.
+It implements tools to facilitate the operation of vehicle-related businesses.

 # Software Technologies